ouissa/Customer_Service_Messenger_Bot/README.md

 <h3>Authors: Ouissal Moumou & Mohamed Moumou</h3>
 <hr>

+This project was submitted in the 2020 Facebook Developer Circles Community Challenge, and won the MENA region prize.

 ### Abstract

 This tutorial will walk you through the steps of building a messenger chatbot for a t-shits company.
 The chatbot will answer different customer questions about availability, colors, sizes, and prices of t-shirts that are available in the company's Facebook catalog.
 The flowchart below explains the whole process.